 How do signs and symbols help?

-We’re proud to be a Nursery Rhyme Ambassador for World Nursery Rhyme Week 2020.
-This exciting initiative helps to support important literacy and language development amongst our young children.
-You can download your own Parent Pack and take part with your children at home.
-To register and download your free resources visit: www.worldnurseryrhymeweek.com
+We’re proud to take part in World Nursery Rhyme Week each year.
+This exciting initiative helps to support important literacy and language development of our young children.
+To download your free resources visit: www.worldnurseryrhymeweek.com